-This is the 11th year of an American Cancer Society Institutional Research Grant (ACS IRG) that was awarded to the University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) to support promising new research by junior faculty members.
+This is the 11th year of an American Cancer Society Institutional Research Grant (ACS IRG) that was awarded to the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) to support promising new research by junior faculty members.
 The ACS Institutional Research Grant provides seed money to new investigators without a national competitive research grant, so that they can obtain preliminary results that will enable them to compete successfully for national research grants.

-The principal investigator of the IRG is Stuart S. Martin, Ph.D., Associate Professor of Physiology, Marlene and Stewart Greenebaum Cancer Center, University of Maryland School of Medicine.
+The principal investigator of the IRG is Stuart S. Martin, Ph.D., Associate Professor of Physiology, Marlene and Stewart Greenebaum Comprehensive Cancer Center, University of Maryland School of Medicine.

 In 2016, we will fund one cancer-related pilot project and one cancer disparities pilot project.
 The maximum budget for the project grants is $30,000. each.
 Information and application forms are attached.

 Applicants must be within six years of their first independent research or faculty appointment.
 Faculty at the associate professor level or above, junior faculty with a national competitive research grant, and postdoctoral fellows are not eligible for these pilot project grants.